G1_DinoLab_Ebook

 Let’s Add

 1. Make a sum of 10.
 Cross out the extra coin.
-One is done for you
+One is done for you.

-2. Connect bubbles that sum to 10.
+2. Connect the bubbles that make a sum of 10.
+One is done for you.

 3. Fill in the blanks.

-4. Circle the blocks to make 10.
-Then find the sum.
-One is done for you
+4. Circle the blocks to make 10, then find the sum.
+One is done for you.

 5. Choose baskets to fill each truck with 10 berries, then find the sum.
+One is done for you.

 7. Use number line to

-9. Add the numbers using pictures.
+9. Add the numbers using cubes.

 10. Add the numbers.